reneegreen816/PholdAPhage/README.md

 **_PholdAPhage_** is a predictive modelling tool for the quick, efficient visualisation of unknown phage structures for experimental baseline.
 Traditional wet lab experiments to define protein morphology are time consuming and expensive.
-PholdAPhage supports the three dimensional reconstruction of unknown phage structures, utilising AlphaFold2, oligomeric state prediction, and predictive simulation by ChimeraX.
+PholdAPhage supports the three dimensional reconstruction of unknown phage structures, utilising AlphaFold2, oligomeric state prediction, and predictive simulation by UCSF ChimeraX.
 <br><br>

 <h2> Table of contents</h2>